YasmineBB/curated/README.md

 #### Add An Artist

-Adding an artist to the database works the same way as adding a product, from the My Profile link, the admin user can select Artist Management to carry out these tasks.
+ To have their products displayed on the site, the artists must first have a profile.
+From the My Profile link, the admin user can select Artist Management, to add an artist with all their information.

 ![Add-artist](./documentation/readme/add-artist.png)

 #### Edit or Delete An Artist

 Editing and deleting an artist from the database can be accessed from the artist detail page, where the admin user can click edit and will be taken to a page to make changes.
+For example, the artist may want to update their photo or add to their bio.

 ![Edit-artist](./documentation/readme/edit-artist-page.png)